 Low testosterone can negatively affect libido, can cause fatigue, lack of focus and decreased strength.
-It is said that low testosterone levels and lack of sleep is mental and physical equivalent to 10 – 15 years of ageing.
-Meaning if you aren't at a healthy natural level of testosterone it may be the reason you feel so run down and is an undue burden on your body.
+Studies have shown that low testosterone levels and lack of sleep is the mental and physical equivalent to 10 – 15 years of ageing.
+Meaning, if you aren't at a healthy natural level of testosterone, it may be the reason you feel so run down.

 There is a vicious cycle going on with sleep and testosterone levels.
 Once you are a victim of a bad sleep schedule it is difficult to reverse because the low testosterone levels also leads to poor quality sleep.
 To break from this of bad cycle sometimes more help is necessary.